greenglobal/ppsloop/README.md

 ## APIs

-By adding widget, you got a global object `PPSW` that has the following methods:
+By adding this widget, you got a global object `PPSW` with the following methods:

 #### getPeople()